Anuri-ops/CO-Injection-Simulation-Synthetic-Reservoir-MRST-Project-/README.md

 - Grid generation and geometry computation in MRST
 - Setting up rock and fluid properties
 - Well configuration and control types
-- Saturation visualization
+- Saturation visualisation
-- Basic CO₂ storage behavior in porous media
+- Basic CO₂ storage behaviour in porous media

 ---

-##  Author Notes
+##   Notes

-This project was created to strengthen foundational understanding of reservoir simulation using MRST.
-It supports my portfolio in:
+This project was created to strengthen the foundational understanding of reservoir simulation using MRST.
-- Reservoir engineering
-- Carbon capture and storage (CCS)
-- Numerical modeling and subsurface visualization